vwal/awscli-mfa/README.md

         NOTE: Execute 'awscli-mfa.sh' to renew/start a new MFA session, or to select (switch to) an existing active MFA session.

-5. Finally, a sourceable `source-to-clear-AWS-envvars.sh` is provided to make it easy to clear out any any `AWS_*` envvars, like so: `source ./source-to-clear-AWS-envvars.sh`.
+5. A sourceable `source-to-clear-AWS-envvars.sh` is provided to make it easy to clear out any any `AWS_*` envvars, like so: `source ./source-to-clear-AWS-envvars.sh`.
 This purges any secrets and/or references to persistent profiles from the local environment.

+6. If you want to detach/disable (and maybe delete) a vMFAd off of an account, you can run `enable-disable-vmfa-device.sh` script again.
+Below also a situation with more than one base profile is shown:

+        ~$ ./enable-disable-vmfa-device.sh

+        ** NOTE: THE FOLLOWING AWS_* ENVIRONMENT VARIABLES ARE CURRENTLY IN EFFECT:

+           AWS_PROFILE: default-mfasession

+        Executing this script as the AWS/IAM user 'mfa-test-user' (profile 'default-mfasession').

+        Please wait..

+         AWS PROFILES WITH NO ATTACHED/ENABLED VIRTUAL MFA DEVICE (vMFAd):
+         Select a profile to which you want to attach/enable a vMFAd.
+         A new vMFAd is created/initialized if one doesn't exist.

+        1: OtherProfile (IAM: my-real-IAM-username)

+         AWS PROFILES WITH ACTIVE (ENABLED) VIRTUAL MFA DEVICE (vMFAd):
+         Select a profile whose vMFAd you want to detach/disable.
+         Once detached, you'll have the option to delete the vMFAd.
+         NOTE: A profile must have an active MFA session to disable!

+        2: default (IAM: mfa-test-user)

+        SELECT A PROFILE BY THE NUMBER: 2

+        Preparing to disable the vMFAd for the profile...

+        vMFAd disabled/detached for the profile 'default'.

+        Do you want to DELETE the disabled/detached vMFAd?
+Y/N

+        /// SELECTED 'Y'

+        vMFAd deleted for the profile 'default'.

+        To set up a new vMFAd, run this script again.

+    Note: If configured on the AWS side, an automated process may delete the detached virtual MFA devices that have been left unattached for some period of time (but this script automatically creates a new vMFAd if none are found).
+When a vMFAd is deleted, the entry on GA/Authy becomes void.<br><br>Note: In order to disable/detach a vMFAd off of a profile that profile must have an active MFA session.
+If the script doesn't detect an MFA session, the following message is displayed:

+        Preparing to disable the vMFAd for the profile...

+        No active MFA session found for the profile 'OtherProfile'.

+        To disable/detach a vMFAd from the profile, you must have an active MFA session established with it.
+Use the 'awscli-mfa.sh' script to establish an MFA session for the profile first, then run this script again.

+        If you do not have possession of the vMFAd for this profile (in GA/Authy app), please request ops to disable the vMFAd for your profile, or if you have admin credentials for AWS, use them outside this script to disable the vMFAd for this profile.

 ### Rationale